 grid#

-This module contains the implementation of the Grid
+This module contains the implementation of the Grid class.

-class represents the interpolation grid on which interpolating
+The Grid class represents the interpolation grid on which interpolating

 polynomials live.